-Independent providers of NHS services are required through the NHS procurement process to demonstrate good HR policies and practices which, in turn, support a positive working environment where staff can provide better care and services.
-In fact, sometimes the benefits and ways of working in independent providers may be more favourable for your own personal circumstances.
-Regardless of who your new employer is following transfer, you can expect, as a minimum, the HR policies and practices of your new employing organisation to not only meet the requirements of employment and discrimination law but also, to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution.
-Your existing employer should work closely with you, your trade union representatives and your new employer to achieve this.
+Regardless of who your new employer is following transfer, you can expect the HR policies and practices of your new employing organisation to meet the requirements of employment and discrimination law, and to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution.
+Your existing employer should work closely with you and, if you are a trade union member, your trade union representatives and your new employer to achieve this.